-The Mission University Handbook for Global Internship Travel Programs is intended for students, interns, as well as faculty who lead programs and teach students while traveling.
-It is designed to assist faculty with developing and executing any short-term travel course and serve as an organizational and travel guide for students..
-The handbook outlines the responsibilities of faculty, and other designated administrative offices for program design, recruitment, pre-departure, travel, and return guidelines.
+The Mission University Handbook for Global Travel Programs is intended for students, interns, as well as faculty who lead programs and teach students while traveling.
+It is designed to assist faculty with developing and executing any short-term travel course and serve as an organizational and travel policy guide for students..
+The handbook outlines the responsibilities of faculty, and other designated administrative officers for program design, recruitment, pre-departure, travel, and return guidelines.
 The handbook also contains suggestions for students, procedures to follow in the event of an emergency, and other relevant topics.

-The Handbook for Global Internship Travel Programs serves as Mission University institutional policy.
-The policy protects the students, faculty members, and the college when sponsoring a travel course.
-All participants are expected to follow the guidelines in the handbook.
+The Handbook for Global Travel Programs serves as Mission University institutional policy.
+The policy protects the students, faculty members, and Mission University program administrators when sponsoring a travel course.
+All participants are expected to read, acknowledge, and follow the guidelines in the handbook.